tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what are your views on marrying someone with a different cultural upbringing?
 - how involved were your parents in your marriage? did you ever feel they were interfering?
 - do you believe it is okay for people to live together before getting married? why or why not?
+- how long did you know each other before you got married?
 - have you ever been in love with someone who later broke up with you? how did you handle the situation?
 - who first broke your heart? what happened?
 - how old were you when your parents allowed you to begin dating?